 Reduction Linocut Prints

 The process starts with carving a design into a new lino block and printing the first color on each sheet of paper in the edition.
 Then the printmaker carves more of the same block away and proceeds to print the second color.
 The process of carving and printing continues for each additional color until the final layer is printed.
-Typically, one prints from lightest to darkest color.
+Typically, one prints from lightest to darkest color like in the campsite print above.
 After completion of the print, another edition can never be made because the block has been carved away during the creation process.
 In the camping print pictured above, I printed the amber color first, followed by the black layer.

 10-Step Reduction Printing Process

-Start on my process of making a linocut page if you want the basics of making lino prints.
+Start on my process of making a linocut page if you want the basics of making lino prints and recommendations on supplies.

 Of course, this tutorial lays out a straightforward one-block reduction print.
 It's also possible to reduce two blocks for one print or combine this technique with others to produce a wide range of work.